 The Tenant must post the full amount of the rent arrears with the Court to be held by it in escrow (not including late fees, attorney’s fees or court costs) in order to have the Marini hearing conducted.
 The Tenant has the burden of proof by the preponderance of the evidence to demonstrate that the Landlord has breached the Warranty of Habitability.
 In the event the Tenant carries his/her burden of proof, the Judge will reduce/discount the rent according to the Court’s decision.

 The amount posted by the Tenant with the Court will then be distributed between the Landlord and the Tenant in the manner directed by the Court and the eviction proceeding will be dismissed with the Tenant remaining in possession.
 If the Tenant does not successfully carry his/her burden of proof, the Judge will grant the Landlord a Judgment of Possession and the rent posted with the Court will be returned to the Tenant.

 The recent complexities caused by the public emergency due to the COVID-19 pandemic means that both the Landlord and the Tenant must have an experienced and effective attorney if they are going to be successful in the eviction proceeding.

-We represent landlords and tenants in landlord/tenant disputes, including trials for eviction and for nonpayment of rent.
+We represent landlords and tenants in landlord/tenant rental disputes, including trials for eviction and for nonpayment of rent.
 If you are a landlord and need assistance with the legal eviction of a tenant for nonpayment or a lease violation, contact our office for assistance.
-If you are a tenant dealing with a landlord who has breached your lease agreement or attempted to unlawfully evict you from your apartment or lease space, contact our NJ Landlord Tenant Lawyers office for help.
+If you are a tenant dealing with a landlord who has breached your lease or rental agreement rights or attempted to unlawfully evict you from your apartment or lease space, contact our NJ Landlord Tenant Lawyers office for help.